 When we talk about HR analytics tools, we shouldn’t forget the basics.

 Excel is where most of us started.
-It’s no surprise that when you manually extract data form any of your HR systems, it most likely comes in the form of a comma separated value (CSV) file.
+Whenever you manually extract data from any of your HR systems, it most likely comes out in the form of a comma-separated value (CSV) file.
 These files can easily be opened and edited using Excel.

 The good thing about Excel is that it’s very intuitive to most of us HR data geeks and therefore easy to use.

-For example, if you wanted to check the cleanliness of your data, you can easily transform a dataset into a table and check each column’s data range for outliers.
+For example, if you wanted to check how clean your data is, you can quickly transform a dataset into a table and check each column’s data range for outliers.

-This way, if you select the age column you can easily check minimum and maximum ages.
+This way, if you select the age column, you can quickly check the minimum and maximum ages.
 You wouldn’t expect anyone below 16 to work at your company, nor would you expect anyone over the age of 80 to work for you.
-These outliers can be found in one single click.
+You can find these outliers in a single click.

 Some quick tips on how to use Excel for HR analytics purposes:

 - When you work with large files, transform them into Tables.
-Excel is able to work much more efficiently when data is structured in a table.
+Excel can work much more efficiently when data is structured in a table.

 - Categorical variables (Gender: Male, Female) are easy to check in a table.
 Select the table column and check for errors or inconsistencies.
-Can you spot the two inconsistencies in the picture?
+Can you spot the discrepancies in columns in this picture?

 - If you want to merge to data sets, the ‘VLOOKUP’ function is your best friend.
 It makes connecting two separate data sets very easy.